Wyatt Earp: Life after Tombstone

 Following Wyatt's return to San Francisco, Josephine began using the name "Josephine Earp".
 Josephine was Earp's common-law wife for 46 years until his death.
 Wyatt and Josie remained in San Francisco for about nine months until early 1883, when they left for Silverton, Colorado, where silver and gold mining were flourishing.
 It was the first of many mining camps and boomtowns in which they lived.
-However, he still owned a house in Tombstone with his former common-law wife Mattie, who had waited for him in Colton, where his parents and Virgil were living.
-During mid-1882, she sent him a letter saying that she wanted a divorce.
-She had met a gambler from Arizona and he had asked her to marry him.
+He still owned a house in Tombstone with his former common-law wife, Mattie, who had waited for him in Colton, where his parents and Virgil were living.

+In mid-1882, she sent him a letter saying that she wanted a divorce.
+She had met a gambler from Arizona, and he had asked her to marry him.
 Earp did not believe in divorce and therefore refused, but she ran away with the gambler anyway.
 The gambler abandoned her in Arizona, so she moved to Pinal City, Arizona, where she resumed life as a prostitute.
 She struggled with addictions and committed suicide by opium poisoning on July 3, 1888, at age 37–38.

-Earp's friend Luke Short was part owner of the Long Branch saloon in Dodge City, but the mayor tried to run him out of business and out of town during the Dodge City War.
+Earp's friend Luke Short was part-owner of the Long Branch saloon in Dodge City, but the mayor tried to run him out of business and out of town during the Dodge City War.
 Short appealed to Masterson, and Masterson contacted Earp on May 31, 1883.
 Earp and Josephine went with Masterson, Johnny Millsap, Shotgun John Collins, Texas Jack Vermillion, and Johnny Green to Dodge City to help Short, and they were sworn in as deputies by constable Dave Marrow.

 Governor George W. Glick arranged a 10-day cooling-off period to allow Short to sell the saloon, but Short, Earp, and the others refused to compromise.
-Seeking to avoid a confrontation with the deputized gunmen, and under pressure from Governor Glick and the Santa Fe Railroad, which conducted a lot of business in Dodge, the mayor and city council backed down.
+Seeking to avoid a confrontation with the deputized gunmen and under pressure from Governor Glick and the Santa Fe Railroad, which conducted much of its business in Dodge, the mayor and city council backed down.
 They allowed the gambling halls, dance halls, and saloons to reopen, including the Long Branch, and the so-called Dodge City War ended without a shot being fired.